Motivate Your Team By Boosting Engagement

 Engaged Teams Are Motivated Teams

 While it’s not always the case, engaged teams generally tend to be motivated teams.
 This is particularly true of teams that are motivated by intrinsic (versus extrinsic) factors, such as a sense of pride or deep meaning in their work.
-Boost engagement on your team, and you have a better chance of seeing that team energized to take initiative, tackle new or challenging projects, and hit performance goals.
+Boost team engagement and you have a better chance of seeing that team energized to take initiative, tackle new or challenging projects, and hit performance goals.

 Here are three good ways to keep your team motivated.